Hopeless142314/lbee-restoration/README.md

 This patch is aimed at the Steam version of Little Busters: English Edition, a port created by Prototype using the Luca Engine.
 These ports are notorious for having a bland UI and cut backgrounds/CGs due to the 16:9 aspect ratio.
 Well, that is no longer the case.
 With this patch...

 - The game window is set to 4:3
-- Backgrounds are restored
+- Backgrounds are restored to 4:3
-- CGs are restored
+- CGs are restored to 4:3
-- Option to uncensor the CGs
+- Option to uncensor the CGs like the original
 - Option to restore Komari's "donut scene"
 - Textboxes are changed to look like the original
 - Revamped some menus like the original